-&lt;sup>23 Secretariat note: The EDG recognised that there needs to be a way to address the provision for certain practical/technical details in the RMS that does not overburden the Schedule with detail.
+19 Secretariat: The EDG recognised that there needs to be a way to address the provision for certain practical/technical details in the RMS that does not overburden the Schedule with detail.
 The EDG agreed to use the following approach: (1) that the practical details are kept in a single document, not the Schedule itself; (2) that the Schedule refers to a dated version of these.
 If the Commission adopts any modifications then it is only the date in the Schedule that needs to be modified.
-If the changes are non-controversial then it should take only a few minutes or less to agree to change the date n the Schedule.
+If the changes are non-controversial then it should take only a few minutes or less to agree to change the date in the Schedule.
 If the changes are controversial, then unless there is a three-quarters majority, the Schedule will still refer to the earlier version.
 Similarly if a Contracting government objects to a change in the date, it will still be bound by the earlier version.
+At IWC/54, the RMS Working Group agreed to this approach (IWC/54/7).